 George Ginsberg, MD Fellowship Award Winners

-2024

-Committee Chair: Auralyd "LaLa" Padilla, MD

 George Ginsberg, MD, was a member of AADPRT for nearly two decades.
 During those years he served in a number of capacities: member and chair of numerous committees and task forces, one of our representatives to the Council of Academic Societies of the AAMC and as our President from 1987 to 1988.
 This list of positions in our association is noted to highlight his energy and commitment to AADPRT.
 Prior to his death, George served as chair of a committee charged with raising new funds for the development of educational programs to be sponsored by our association.
 It was in that role that the AADPRT Fellowship was developed.
 Because of his essential role in its formation, it was only appropriate that his work for our association be memorialized by the addition of his name to the fellowship.
 George served in varied roles as a psychiatrist for all seasons.
 With his death, the members of AADPRT lost a dedicated leader and friend, our students a dedicated teacher, his patients a dedicated physician, and all of psychiatry a model of the best that psychiatry can produce.

+2025

+Committee Chair: Manassa Hany, MD

-Amanda Actor, MD
+Gayane Archer, MD

-Amanda Actor obtained her BA in Biology from Bryn Mawr College in Pennsylvania in 2016 and MD from McGovern Medical School, The University of Texas Health Science Center at Houston in 2020.
-She currently is practicing as a psychiatrist in her PGY-4 year at the University of Texas Health Science Center at Houston.
-Her interests include geriatric psychiatry, academic medicine, and medical humanities and ethics.
-She is a participant in the Clinician Educator Track and GME Humanities and Ethics Certification Program.
-Actor has held many leadership roles including acting as class representative and serving on academic boards including the residency wellness committee, patient aggression taskforce, residency interview committee, and medical student curriculum committee.
-She
+Dr. Gayane "Gaya" Archer is a third-year psychiatry resident at Northwestern University, where she is enrolled in both the Clinician Educator and Bioethics tracks.
+She earned her medical degree from Rush Medical College with a concentration in Health Equity and Social Justice Leadership.
+There she founded a street medicine program and an outreach initiative for youth at the Cook County Juvenile Detention Center.
+In residency, Dr. Archer focuses on substance use disorder education and has developed an innovative opioid use disorder curriculum at the Feinberg